-The client is a large data center organization operating multiple sites and serving a highly regulated customer base, including hyperscalers, financial institutions, and enterprise customers.
-Due to the nature of its services, the organization must continuously demonstrate compliance with a wide range of requirements originating from legislation, industry standards, and customer contracts.
+Switch Datacenters is a leading data center operator running multiple sites across the Netherlands, serving a highly regulated customer base that includes hyperscalers, financial institutions, and enterprise customers.
+To serve this customer base, Switch must continuously demonstrate compliance with a wide range of requirements: ISO 27001, ISO 9001, ISO 14001, NIS2, GDPR, and customer-specific contractual controls.

 The organization needed a centralized approach that would allow it to remain demonstrably in control, without continuously increasing the operational burden on teams.

-InControl Hub was implemented as a centralized platform to manage and align all compliance requirements in one integrated control environment.
+Switch Datacenters implemented InControl Hub as a centralized platform to align all compliance requirements in one integrated control environment.

 Unified requirement management